pjconnect/tradingeconomics/platforms/birdfeather/README.md

-# Birdeye view of your favorite stocks, bonds and other indecies
+# Birdeye view of your favorite stocks, bonds and other indices
 ## Using Trading Economics API

 ## Tech Stack